gyasifred/kasafranse/README.md

 1. `pip install git+https://github.com/gyasifred/kasafranse`

-When editing Kasafranse locally, it is helpful to install from a local copy of Kasa instead:
+When editing Kasafranse locally, it is helpful to install from a local copy of Kasafranse instead:

 1. `git clone https://github.com/gyasifred/kasafranse`